dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 > TX1 &rarr; TX2 &rarr; TX3
 > TX4 &rarr; TX5 &rarr; TX6
-> TX7 &rarr; TX8 &rarr; TX9
+> TX5 &rarr; TX7 &rarr; TX8 &rarr; TX9

 With four threads, S-1 will possibly proceed though the following time steps:

 ```
 Possible time steps S-1 goes through with four threads:
 Phase 1:
-  1. parallel execution of TX1, TX2, TX3, TX4
+  1.1. parallel execution of TX1, TX2, TX3, TX4
-  2. parallel execution of TX5, TX6, TX7, TX8
+  1.2. parallel execution of TX5, TX6, TX7, TX8
-  3. parallel execution of TX9, TX10
+  1.3. parallel execution of TX9, TX10
 Phase 2:
-  1. parallel validation of all transactions in which TX2, TX3, TX5, TX6 fail and re-execute
+  2.1. parallel validation of all transactions in which TX2, TX3, TX6, TX7 fail and re-execute
-  2. continued parallel validation of all transactions in which TX8, TX9 fail and re-execute
+    2.2. continued parallel validation of all transactions in which TX8 fail and re-execute
-  3. parallel validation of all transactions in which TX3, TX6, TX9 fail and re-execute
+  2.3. parallel validation of all transactions in which TX3, TX8, TX9 fail and re-execute
-  4. parallel validation of all transactions in which all succeed
+  2.4. parallel validation of all transactions in which all succeed
 ```

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.